GigaZelensky/Intave-PacketEvents/README.md

 1. Clone the project: `git clone https://github.com/intave/intave.git`.
 2. Open the project as Gradle project; wait a few minutes for IntelliJ to index and build the project.
+3. Install PacketEvents on any server you use to run Intave.
+ViaVersion is optional and is used only for cross-version protocol support when present.

 ### Testing

 Choose one of the `intave/run_X.X.X` gradle tasks corresponding to the Minecraft server version you want to test.
 Intave is then automatically installed on that server.
-In case of Intave failing to download ProtocolLib, make sure you manually install ProtocolLib on the server by moving it into the `plugins` directory.
+Make sure PacketEvents is also present in the server's `plugins` directory before starting the server, because Intave declares it as a required runtime dependency.

 By doing so, you can run the plugin directly in the IDE.
 Breakpoints and hotswapping is enabled!